fernandez-a/La-liga-fantasy-predictor/README.md

 ### Installing

-As poetry is being used for the dependency managment , you need to install the .tom following the commands:
+As poetry is being used for the dependency managment , you need to install the .tom following the commands for the la_liga folder:
 1. If your python version is not compatible install it through pyenv https://github.com/pyenv/pyenv.
 2. Once install: pyenv global 3.9.0
 3. poetry install